awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/selecting_instance_types.md

 `ec2-instance-selector --help`, to understand how you could use it for selecting instances that match your workload requirements.

-For the purpose of this workshop we will select instances based on below criteria -\
+For the purpose of this workshop we will select instances based on below criteria:

- * Instances that have minimum 4 vCPUs and maximum 16 vCPUs\
+ * Instances that have minimum 4 vCPUs and maximum 16 vCPUs

- * Instances which have vCPU to Memory ratio of 1:8, same as R Instance family\
+ * Instances which have vCPU to Memory ratio of 1:8, same as R Instance family

- * Instances with CPU Architecture x86_64 and no GPU Instances\
+ * Instances with CPU Architecture x86_64 and no GPU Instances

- * Instances that belong to current generation\
+ * Instances that belong to current generation

  * Instances types that are not supported by EMR such as R5N, R5ad and R5b.
 Enhanced z, I and D Instance families, which are priced higher than R family.
 So basically, adding a deny list with the regular expression `.*n.*|.*ad.*|.*b.*|^[zid].*`.

 {{% notice info %}}